mthz/postgis_ros_bridge/README.md

 ````bash
 ros2 run postgis_ros_bridge postgis_ros_bridge_publisher_node --ros-args --params-file /PATH_TO/params.yaml
 ````
-The `yaml` file is structured in two fixed sections (postgres and list of publisher), one optional default section, and n=len(list of publish) sections for the queries:
+The `yaml` file is structured in two fixed sections (postgres and list of publisher), one optional default section, and n=len(list of publish) sections for each query.

 The `postgresql`-section with username / password (either as plain text or give the name of an environmen variable holding the password), as well as the hostname, port and the schema to be used, e.g,:
 ````yaml